JordanEckert/Minas_Gerais/README.md

 •	Are the heavy metal contents in rock related to the heavy metal contents in soil?

-Files are organized the following way:

-- <u> minas_gerais_EDA.R:</u> This file details the data cleaning process as well as creates the leaflet graphic, boxplots, scatterplots.
-Additionally, this file is used for correlation analysis, principal component analysis, and UMAP
-- <u> minas_gerais_ESDA.R:</u> This file details more indepth spatial methods including variograms and Moran's coefficient calculation.
-MULTISPATI analysis is also done to describe possible spatial patternings
-- <u> minas_gerais_analysis.R:</u> This file details multiscale analysis with Moran's Eigenvector Maps.
-Additional spatial regression is performed.
-Finally, spatial regression is compared to machine learning methods.

 ----
         Tips on EDA from Billor:

 Check the spatial correlation for each heavy metals variable (variagrom ?).